 ISFP’s desire for unimpeded freedom clashes with INFJ’s need for harmony.
 While ISFPs can be caring people, if the wants or needs of others clash with their own desire for freedom, ISFPs can be quite selfish people and stubbornly choose their freedom over harmony in the relationship.
-This means that the majority of the compromising on this regard, if not all of it, will have to come from the INFJ.
+This means that the majority of the compromising in this regard if not all of it, will have to come from the INFJ.

-ISFPs value individuality while INFJs value connecting with others.
-These two values can clash when INFJ’s desire to connect with their ISFP partner pushes against their partner’s desire for personal space and boundaries.
+ISFPs value individuality, while INFJs value connecting with others.
+These two values can clash when INFJs’ desire to connect with their ISFP partner pushes against their partner’s desire for personal space and boundaries.

 ISFP’s desire for flexibility clashes with the INFJ’s need for order.
-INFJs like to plan things out while ISFPs prefer an open schedule.
+INFJs like to plan things out, while ISFPs prefer an open schedule.

 Love Language/Love Style

-Both ISFPs and INFJ have Physical Touch and Quality Time has preferred love languages.
+Both ISFPs and INFJ have Physical Touch, and Quality Time has preferred love languages.

 How ISFPs Show Their Love